-As depicted in Figure 1, the opioid overdose-related death rate in Cambridge remained well below that of Middlesex County and Massachusetts in 2014 and 2015.
-In 2016, however, the Cambridge death rate rose steeply and began to approach that of the county and state.
+As depicted in Figure 1, the opioid overdose-related death rate in Cambridge remained below that of Middlesex County and Massachusetts in 2015 and 2016.
+In 2017, however, the Cambridge and Middlesex death rates decreased steeply, while the state rate decreased by 5%.

 Figure 1.
-Opioid-Related Overdose Death Rate in Cambridge, Middlesex County, and Massachusetts, 2012-2016
+Opioid-Related Overdose Death Rate in Cambridge, Middlesex County, and Massachusetts, 2012-2017